-If we change the bulk symmetry to be protected by a $G=\Z_4^{\rT \rF}$ symmetry, then \Refe{PrakashJW2011.13921} finds that the $k=2$ Majorana zero modes' anomaly can be canceled (or trivialized) via a \emph{supersymmetry extension} via pullback to an order-16 nonabelian group $\tilde G =\bM_{16}$ \cite{PrakashJW2011.13921}.
-It can be also understood as a T-fractionalization from an order-4 abelian $G$ (with $\rT^2= (-1)^{\rF}$ and $\rT^4= +1$) to an order-16 nonabelian $\tilde G$ (with $\rT^4= -1$ and $\rT^8= +1$). $\blacksquare$
+If we change the bulk symmetry to be protected by a $G=\Z_4^{\rT \rF}$, then \Refe{PrakashJW2011.13921} finds that the $k=2$ Majorana zero mode anomaly can be canceled (or trivialized) by a \emph{supersymmetry extension} pullback to an order-16 nonabelian group $\tilde G =\bM_{16}$ \cite{PrakashJW2011.13921}.
+It can be also understood as a T-fractionalization from an order-4 abelian $G$ (with $\rT^2= (-1)^{\rF}$ and $\rT^4= +1$) to $\bM_{16}$ (with $\rT^4= -1$ and $\rT^8= +1$ \cite{Gu1308.2488, PrakashJW2011.13921}). $\blacksquare$